top of page

 --

-If these whet your appetite, take a look at more of my series about travel in Italy and Rome.
+If these whet your appetite, I have posted a few series about travel in Italy and Rome.
 My Lenten Churches of Rome series focuses exclusively on churches in the city of Rome.
 You can also see my seven-week themed series of brief posts, Brevia Italica, where I write about lesser-known items to see when you travel to Italy.

 Post: Blog2_Post